-If confronted with an abnormally high PT/INR result in a patient being treated with Daptomycin for injection, it is recommended that clinicians:
+If confronted with an abnormally high PT/INR result in a patient being treated with daptomycin, it is recommended that clinicians:

-- Repeat the assessment of PT/INR, requesting that the specimen be drawn just prior to the next Daptomycin for injection dose (i.e., at trough concentration).
+- 1. Repeat the assessment of PT/INR, requesting that the specimen be drawn just prior to the next Daptomycin Powder for Solution for Injection/Infusion dose (i.e., at trough concentration).
 If the PT/INR value obtained at trough remains substantially elevated above what would otherwise be expected, consider evaluating PT/INR utilizing an alternative method. - 2.
 Evaluate for other causes of abnormally elevated PT/INR results.